 The nearest domestic airport to Addo is in Port Elizabeth (PE) about 70km away.
 If you are coming from outside South Africa, you will need to fly in to either Johannesburg or Cape Town and get a connecting flight to PE.
 Obviously, you will then need to hire a car and there are several car hire companies at PE airport, including big brands like Avis, Hertz, Europcar and Budget.

-- To get to Addo Main Gate if you’re coming by car from the direction of Port Elizabeth (which you would do even if you come all the way along the Garden Route from Cape Town 825km away), take the N2 north-east towards Grahamstown.
+- To get to Addo Main Gate if you’re coming by car from the direction of Port Elizabeth (which you would do even if you come all the way along the Garden Route from Cape Town 825km away), you can take the N2 north-east towards Grahamstown.
 Turn left at the signpost to Motherwell and Addo Elephant National Park.
 Turn left again at the top of the offramp.
 Drive through Motherwell on the R335, and continue through the town of Addo.
 Further on you’ll see the entrance to the park on your right.
 The distance is about 72 km (an hour’s drive).
+This is by far my least recommended route; although it's shorter than going the long way round (see the point below), it brings with it the disadvantage of unrest and other unpleasant episodes with some frequency.

-- An alternative route to the Main Gate is to follow the N2 to where it splits into the N10.
+- An alternative route to the Main Gate - and my preferred route - is to follow the N2 to where it splits into the N10.
 Take the N10 and continue to the intersection with Paterson, where you turn left onto the R342.
 Continue for 24km until you find the Addo Main Gate on your left.
 This route is longer at 120km but has the advantage of being mainly on highways rather than smaller roads and avoiding the Addo settlement when there’s unrest.

 - If you prefer to enter the main game area at South Gate, take the N2 towards Colchester.
 After about 38km, shortly before you reach Colchester town, you’ll see a sign pointing left to the park along Barkly Road.
 After about 3km you’ll arrive at the gate.